-IGCSE French helps students of all abilities progress and develop a passion for languages, encouraging enjoyment of language learning and the recognition that language skills enable students to take their place in a multilingual global society.
+IGCSE French helps students of all abilities progress and develop a passion for languages, encouraging enjoyment of language learning and the recognition that language skills enable students to become part of a multilingual global society.

 The course is based on the following skills: listening, speaking, reading and writing.
-You will learn how to communicate through authentic situations which will enable you to see language in context and learn much about France's traditions, culture as well as its influential role in today's society.
+You will learn how to communicate through authentic situations which will enable you to see language in context and learn about France's traditions, culture as well as its influential role in today's society.